AnARCHIS12/peerweboff1312/README.md

 - **Always Available** - Works as long as there are online peers

 ### 💾 Smart Technology

 - **Intelligent Caching** - Lightning-fast loading with IndexedDB storage
 - **Service Worker Magic** - Seamless resource loading and offline support
 - **Progress Tracking** - Real-time download progress and peer statistics
 - **Auto Cleanup** - Expired cache automatically cleaned after 7 days

 ### 🛡️ Security & Safety

 - **XSS Protection** - All HTML sanitized with DOMPurify
+- **Hash Sanitization** - Torrent hashes sanitized to prevent XSS attacks
 - **Sandboxed Execution** - Sites run in isolated iframe environments
 - **Content Validation** - All resources validated before display
 - **External Link Preservation** - Social media and external links work normally
+- **Memory Leak Prevention** - Automatic cleanup of timeouts and object URLs

 ### 🎯 User Experience

+- **Toast Notifications** - Non-blocking, user-friendly notifications
 - **Quick Upload Interface** - Prominent drag-and-drop area
 - **Advanced Torrent Creator** - Full-featured torrent creation tools
 - **Debug Mode** - Detailed logging for developers and troubleshooting
+- **PWA Support** - Install as a Progressive Web App on any device
 - **Mobile Friendly** - Responsive design works on all devices

 ## 🚀 Quick Start

 ### 1. Host a Website

 1. Open [PeerWeb.lol](https://peerweb.lol) in your browser
 2. Drag your website folder to the upload area
 3. Get your unique PeerWeb URL, and keep the tab open
 4. Share the link with anyone, anywhere!

 ### 2. Load a Website

 1. Enter a torrent hash in the load field
 2. Or use a PeerWeb URL: `https://peerweb.lol?orc=HASH`
 3. Website loads directly from the peer network

 ### 3. Debug & Develop

 Add `&debug=true` to any PeerWeb URL for detailed logging:

 ```
 https://peerweb.lol?orc=ABC123...&debug=true
 ```